ducandu/spygame/docs/how_to_build_a_platformer_with_spygame.rst

 Next, we will add some properties to some of the tiles in the "generic" tileset so that spygame can recognize these tiles as proper collision tiles and make sure its physics engine gets the idea of walls, floors and slopes (slopes will be covered only in the next tutorial).

-If you right click on a tile, you can select *Tile Properties* and then you see in the Properties panel that the tile already has the fixed properties
+If you right click on a tile, you can select *Tile Properties* and then you see in the Properties panel of the editor that the tile already has the fixed properties ID, width and height.
+Note that the Properties panel might be at a very different location than the Tilesets panel in the Tiled editor.

-ID, width and height.
-Width and height should both be 16, since this is the size we chose when generating the tileset from the png file.
+Width and height (in the Properties panel) should both be 16, since this is the size we chose when generating the tileset from the generic.png file.
-We won't really care about the ID property here - or at any later time.
+We won't really care about the ID property now or at any later time.

 .. image:: tutorial/009_changing_single_tiles_properties.png
     :alt:

-We right click on the full red square tile and then click on the plus symbol in the properties panel to add a new custom property.
-We will call the property *slope* and set its type to *float* and its value to *0.0*.
-We add another property called *offset* (again: *float*) and set its value to *1.0*.
+We right click on the full red square tile and then click on the plus symbol at the bottom of the properties panel to add a new custom property.
+We will call the new
+property *slope* and set its type to *float* and its value to *0.0*.
+We then add another property called *offset* (again: *float*) and set its value to *1.0*.
 These two values basically describe the slope function for that tile.
 The slope function returns a y value (vertical axis) for each x-axis (horizontal axis) value.
-X-axis values start from 0.0 at the very left edge of the tile and go to 1.0 at the very right edge of the tile.
+X-axis values start at 0.0 at the very left edge of the tile and go to 1.0 at the very right edge of the tile.
+Similarly, y-axis values go from 0.0 at the bottom edge of the tile to 1.0 at the top edge of the tile.
 For example, for a fully filled tile, the slope function would be y=0x+1, where 0 is the slope (no slope, no change in y-value dependent on x-value) and an offset (y-axis intersection) of 1.
 A 45° up-slope would therefore have the values slope=1.0 and offset=0.0 (y=x).
 A 45° down-slope would look like slope=-1.0 and offset=1.0 (y=-x+1), etc..